alexbfree/thesis/src/chapter-7.md

 - explainable AI [@explainableAI]; and
 - responsible AI [@osullivan2021].

-<span class="editnote">make a better relationship/positioning HDR vs adversarial design. notes: Better situate the relationship between HDR and adversarial design. is it an activist orientation to data relations (adversarial design) – not necessarily?
-It can flag inadequacies in governance and call for systemic change by getting copy of data – exercise rights but also, it needs to attend to what design can achieve and role of designers.
-Need to better orientate relationship between HDI and adversarial design. </span>

 Summation: HDR—A Landscape Ready to Explore{#7.9}
 ---------------------------------

 The commonality to so many groups [[7.8](#7.8)] suggests HDR reform is an emergent cultural phenomenon, whether or not a single identifiable public coalesces.
 Time will tell whether _Human Data Relations_ as laid out in this thesis is sufficient to give form to that phenomenon.
 At the least, HDR offers a descriptive umbrella term.
 The breadth of research, innovation and activism validates the need _and_ the desire for such a recursive public around HDR reform to exist.
-In fact, it already does exist, whether named or not.
-Therefore, Part Two takes an unashamedly critical view of the status quo, favouring the disruptive societal changes these movements seek.
-Part Two aspires to provide actionable approaches for all HDR reform practitioners, by asking:
+In fact, it already does exist, whether named and unified or not.
+There is a growing desire to take back control of technology for the betterment of humankind.
+Therefore, in the next chapters this thesis takes an unashamedly critical view of the status quo, favouring the disruptive societal changes these movements seek.
+The HDR research agenda poses (from a data-oriented design standpoint) an important question of society:

 > **_"How can we change the world into the one we want?"_**

-This chapter has established a clear scope, motivation and research question for the new field of Human Data Relations.
-This sets the stage for the next two chapters, where I will take the reader on a journey of exploration through the HDR landscape to consider that question in more detail, taking note of the pitfalls and opportunities that exist.
+This chapter has established a clear scope and motivation for the new research agenda of Human Data Relations.
+This sets the stage for the next two chapters, which describe this researcher's efforts to pursue the HDR agenda in practice as part of his role in embedded academic and industrial project work.
+The next chapters will take the reader on a journey of exploration through the HDR landscape, recognising the design implications of law and the commercial realities of design and considering the above question in more detail.
+By highlighting the pitfalls and opportunities that exist, the objective is for this thesis to provide actionable principles and approaches for HDR reform practitioners that can help nascent movements toward HDR reform to flourish.

+It is important to note that the Human Data Relations research agenda, while it views a change from the data-centric status quo as positive, does not imply that to be an HDR reformer one must be an activist.
+While adversarial design [ADD FORWARD REF] and collective activism [ADD FORWARD REF] are clearly useful approaches to progress HDR, systems can also be changed from within.
+Designers and thought leaders within data-centric organisations and governments could embrace HDR's objectives themselves.
+The fact that so many of the HDR reform communities mentioned in the previous section are somewhat activist in nature, is more of a reflection of the reality that the goals of HDR cannot easily surface within the dominant digital commerce paradigms of today, and so people - pursuing both individualist [ADD BACK REF] and collective agendas [ADD FORWARD REF], operate at the grassroots level, and may seem to many to be activists.
+While this thesis leans more into the activist angle of HDR research, motivated by the researcher's background [ADD REF TO BACKGROUND], balance is sought through the fact that the embedded project work track has included work in projects both inside [ADD REF TO BBC, SILVER] and outside [ADD REF TO HESTIA, DERC] of the system.

 What follows in Chapters [8](#chapter-8) and [9](#chapter-9) is deliberately broad and open-ended[^16].
-It does not provide a complete answer to this question or the expanded research question [[7.1](#exRQ)], nor could it.
-I do not pretend to be complete or definitive in my interpretation of the outlook for HDR.
+It does not provide a complete answer to this question or the new research question [[7.1](#exRQ)], nor could it.
+This thesis does not pretend to be complete or definitive in its interpretation of the outlook for HDR.
 Alternative interpretations and schools of thought than HDR exist.
-What follows is not a roadmap, but rather a snapshot of ongoing work, identified challenges and known opportunities, that can be understood through Part Two of this thesis and subsequently exploited by HDR reformers and practitioners.
+What follows is not a roadmap, but rather a snapshot of ongoing work, identified challenges and known opportunities, that can be understood through the remainder of this thesis and subsequently exploited by HDR reformers and practitioners, collectively building the major contribution of this thesis, a clearly-defined and actionable research agenda to drive future research and innovation for a better, more human-centric digital world.

 [^16]: Some of the challenges and opportunities described in the next two chapters are covered in greater detail than others.
-This corresponds only to my proximity and depth of engagement with those ideas, rather than their relative merit, complexity or impact potential.
-Given the broad aim to chart a new field, I consider it is more useful to introduce a range of applicable ideas even if some are only lightly detailed than to document just a few.
+This corresponds only to this researcher's proximity and depth of engagement with those ideas, rather than their relative merit, complexity or impact potential.
+Given the broad aim to chart a new area of research, it is considered to be more useful to introduce a range of applicable ideas, even if some are only lightly detailed, than to document just a few.

 ---